miraliumre/bios/README.md

 # BIOS

+> ⚠️ **Important:** by using this repository and the contents herein, you
+> acknowledge that you have read, understood and accept the [disclaimer].

-Welcome to the **RET·MOE BIOS Repository**!
-This repository offers a curated selection of resources and challenges dedicated to the exploration and understanding of BIOS reverse engineering and firmware modification.
+Welcome to the **Miralium Research BIOS Repository**!
+This repository offers a curated selection of resources and challenges dedicated to the exploration and understanding of BIOS firmware reverse engineering and modification.

-While our focus primarily lies on legacy PC firmware, we are in the process of developing a new repository solely dedicated to UEFI, expected to be launched soon.
+While our focus primarily lies on legacy PC firmware, we are in the process of developing a new repository solely dedicated to UEFI, expected to be launched in the near future.

 ## Challenges

 Embark on a journey through varying levels of challenges tailored to provide a hands-on experience in BIOS reverse engineering and modification.

+### Tags

+Each challenge is marked with one or more of the following tags.

+![AMIBIOS 8] ![Award Modular BIOS v6.00PG] ![Award Modular BIOS v4.51PG]
+![Bootblock]

+The version tags indicate the firmware versions that the challenge has been validated on.
+They do NOT indicate that the challenge is only appliable to those versions.
+Enthusiasts are encouraged to experiment with other versions, although such attempts were not tested by the authors of this repository.

+The _Bootblock_ tag is an exception, as it is used to indicate a unique challenge which consists of writing firmware-level code from scratch and is, therefore, unrelated to existing platforms.

+### Difficulty levels

-### Beginner
+#### Beginner

 Perfect for individuals new to BIOS firmware, these challenges require no prior coding knowledge.
 They serve as an excellent introduction to BIOS modification